The project-management app builds containers within Flywheel for a coordinating center supported study.

 study-id: <string-identifier>

-centers: <list of center identifiers>
+centers: <list of center details>

 datatypes: <list of datatype identifiers>